The Inheritance (Provision for Family and Dependants) Act 1975 (“the Act”)

 Do cases have to go to court?

-ADR is a process whereby parties try to resolve their disputes rather than go through the court system.
+ADR is a process by which parties try to resolve their disputes without going to court.

 Success

-A successful case, whether achieved by ADR or court order, can take many different forms, such as a lump sum payment, the transfer of a property, periodic payments from an estate for several years or an interest in a particular property.
+A successful case, whether achieved by ADR or court order, can take many different forms, such as:

-Top tips for approaching any potential Inheritance Act Claim
+Our top tips for approaching an Inheritance Act claim

-• Check eligibility - Consider if you are within the category of people that can bring a claim
+• Check eligibility – consider if you are within the category of people who can bring a claim.

 • Gather evidence – be prepared with relevant financial information relating to your income, expenditure, debts and any future needs and expenses.

 • Size and nature of the estate – the value of the estate is important.
-Details of what assets the Deceased had and values if known are helpful.
-If the estate includes property try and establish an approximate value.
+Details of the assets the Deceased had, including their values, if known, are helpful.
+If the estate includes property, try and establish an approximate value.

-• Expectation – manage your expectations by being realistic about what reasonable financial provision is.
+• Expectation – manage your expectations by being realistic about what a reasonable financial provision is.

 Contact Our Contentious Probate Team